 Consent of the father to the adoption of a child

-Proof of identity (identity card, passport or similar document) Proof of paternity (birth certificate of the child, either with the entry of the father or declaration of recognition of the father plus confirmation of the mother about paternity)
+Proof of identity (identity card, passport or comparable document) Proof of paternity (birth certificate of the child, either with entry of the father or declaration of recognition of the father plus confirmation of paternity by the mother)

 Consent to adoption must be notarized (i.e. by a notary).
-The waiver must be certified publicly.
-This is also possible in a notary's office, but also, for example, in a youth office.
+The waiver must be publicly notarized.
+This is also possible in a notary's office, but also, for example, in a youth welfare office.

 Responsible for the content

 Senator for Social Affairs, Youth, Integration and Sport of the Free Hanseatic City of Bremen